Thermodynamics of Einstein-Euler-Heisenberg Black Holes with Thermal Fluctuations and Nonlinear Electromagnetic Fields: Introduction

 In \cite{breton2021birefringence}, birefringence and quasinormal modes of Einstein-Euler-Heisenberg black holes are studied in the eikonal approximation; whereas in \cite{magos2020thermodynamics}, the thermodynamic properties and phase transitions are examined with the inclusion of cosmological constant in the Euler-Heisenberg theory.
 Furthermore, a NED theory whose action involves Maxwell, weak Euler-Heisenberg and strong electromagnetic terms is analysed for the electrostatic case with the aim of investigating the corrections of Coulomb's law of a point charge in \cite{bermudez2020coulomb}.
-In this regard, numerical methods (one of which can be found in \cite{lindner2023numerical}) have been constructed to solve NED equations of Euler-Heisenberg weak field expansion, and consequently, simulations of nonlinear quantum vacuum are established.
-In another study \cite{kruglov2017remarks}, detailed analyses are carried out on the corrections of Coulomb's law and charged black hole solutions in two-parameter Euler-Heisenberg NED model. \\
+The work of Faber in which divergencies are addressed via soliton theory \cite{faber2012particles} is crucial in this respect, as well as the seminal papers of Carter \cite{carter1968global} and Burinskii \cite{burinskii2012gravity,burinskii2008dirac}.
+Some brief discussion concerning the possibility of modified Kerr- Newman black hole solutions to represent fundamental particles can be found in \cite{carter1968global,burinskii2012gravity}.
+Also, numerical methods (one of which can be found in \cite{lindner2023numerical}) have been constructed to solve NED equations of Euler-Heisenberg weak field expansion, and consequently, simulations of nonlinear quantum vacuum are established.
+In another study \cite{krug}, detailed analyses are carried out on charged black hole solutions in Euler-Heisenberg type NED with two parameters.\\

 Black hole thermodynamics is considered as a prominent theoretical framework that combines laws of thermodynamics with principles of general relativity and quantum mechanics\cite{york1986black,myers1988black,dolan2011pressure,anabalon2018holographic}.
 In addition, the interconnection between the thermodynamic concepts and the geometrical properties of black holes play a vital role in the pursuit of developing a quantum theory of gravity.
 The study of concepts such as Bekenstein-Hawking entropy \cite{bekenstein2020black,bekenstein1973black,hawking1975particle} and Hawking radiation \cite{hawking1974black} raises intriguing questions about the information content and the thermodynamic future of the universe.
 Some examples of such discussions can be found in \cite{hawking1976breakdown,penrose1979singularities}.
 It is also worthwhile noting that the merging of thermodynamics and general relativity enables one to carry out the stability analysis of solutions of Einstein's equations by examining the potentials of the concerned thermal systems, as well as the evaluating thermodynamic parameters such as the heat capacity ($C$), a critical term in the determination of the overall stability (negative $C$ indicating thermodynamic instability \cite{hawking1983thermodynamics}), the enthalpy ($H$), the internal ($E$), Helmholtz ($F$) and Gibbs ($G$) free energies\cite{greiner2012thermodynamics}.
 One can also use the stability analysis to assess phase transitions, since the divergence of $C$ is usually an indicator of a critical point.\\